Guh314/nvim_config/README.md

 ## Markview.nvim

 + marview.nvim not propperly displaying colors in normal mode using tokyonight-day in first load, switching colors and back fixes it.
+It may or may not be random.